Acquired hepatocerebral degeneration

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-Stereotypic behaviors are seen in a number of neurologic and psychiatric conditions, as well as in normal people.
-They are common in autism; Tourette syndrome; retardation; psychotic disorders, including N-methyl-d-aspartate receptor antibody (NMDAR) encephalitis; and neuroleptic-induced tardive syndromes and may be present in some degenerative disorders.
-Some are medication induced.
+Stereotypic behaviors are seen in a number of neurologic and psychiatric conditions, as well as in normal people and in animals.
+They are common in autism; Tourette syndrome; retardation; psychotic disorders, including N-methyl-d-aspartate receptor antibody (NMDAR) encephalitis; neuroleptic-induced acute akathisia; and tardive syndromes and may be present in some degenerative genetically determined disorders.
 Head-banging and rocking behaviors are seen in normal children who outgrow them.
 They are on a continuum with obsessive compulsive spectrum disorders, the umbrella term now used for tics, hair pulling, and a variety of other repetitive, purposeless behaviors.
 In this article, the authors review these behaviors and put them into the context of the various disorders in which they occur.
 Stereotypies help define some of the autistic disorders.
-Treatment is discussed only briefly because evidence to support any interventions is scant.
+Treatment is discussed only briefly because evidence to support any intervention is scant.

 • Stereotypies are common behaviors present in humans as well as animals and may or may not reflect pathology.